Our Team

 Elisa joined SWAN in 2021 as the Director of Operations and has been the Chief Executive Officer of SWAN since July 2023.

-Terrell Chandler, Veteran, Navy Reserves
+Terrell Chandler, Veteran, US Navy Reserves

-Throughout her tenure, she completed multiple active duty assignments and was attached to an array of military units, including the Marine Corps and Naval Special Warfare.
+Terrell Chandler is a dynamic leader with a rich history of service, having proudly served for over a decade in the US Navy Reserves.
+Throughout her military career, she completed multiple active duty assignments and was attached to an array of military units, including the Marine Corps and Naval Special Warfare.
 Notably, in 2014, Terrell completed a combat tour in Afghanistan as part of Naval Special Warfare's Cultural Engagement Unit.
 Deploying with SEAL Team 1, she played a key role supporting Navy SEALs and Army Special Forces as a member of a Cultural Support Team (CST).
 She also contributed to the Women In Service Review which led to the Armed Services opening of all positions and occupations to women.

 Creative Director

 Born in Colombia and immigrated to the US at age 15, Alejandra brings a unique perspective and versatility to her professional endeavors.
-With over 7 years of experience spanning marketing, digital strategies, and public relations, she has honed her craft in various environments including civilian roles, non-profit organizations, and as an officer in the US Army Reserves.
+With over 7 years of experience spanning marketing, digital strategies, and public relations, she has honed her craft in various environments including civilian roles, non-profit organizations, and as a current officer in the US Army Reserves.

-Her earlier experiences in marketing and sales coordination have been instrumental in developing integrated campaigns that elevate brand awareness and foster meaningful connections.
+Currently, Alejandra is the Creative Director at Service Women’s Action Network, where she leads a talented team to drive brand visibility and engagement across digital & media platforms.Her earlier experiences in marketing and sales coordination have been instrumental in developing integrated campaigns that elevate brand awareness and foster meaningful connections.

 As a Medical Services Officer in the US Army Reserves, she navigates the complexities of logistics and project management with effectiveness.
 This experience has instilled in her the principles of discipline, teamwork, and resilience.